-As we can see from the results published in figure 13 and figure 14, in the velocity profile in the middle level is several points with non-consistent values of velocity (higher) than in neighboring points.
+Experimental part was performed with using the possibilities of experimental reactor (e.g. nipples as entrances for inserting Prandtl probe inside the spray zone) and available equipment.
+As we can see from the results published in figure 9, in the velocity profile in the middle level is several points with quite high velocity than in neighbors point.
 It is probably the measurement error.
 It could be caused by worse positioning of the probe, or because we have measured only the z- component of velocity and in these area the velocity vector may not be in accordance with this direction.
-In this case it is not possible to measure the turbulence effects, which could affect the flow around the probe.
 For the future the possibility of using device for traversing the probe should be considered.
-The second important thing is that we should measure more than one component of the velocity.

 In numerical methods several types of computational meshes were used.
 From the obtained results we can say, that the element size did not affect the velocity fields in the spray zone a lot.
-For all images shown in figure 12 could be said that the flow is dominant on the right side, which is the side far from the inlet.
+For all images shown in figure 10 could be said that the flow is dominant on the right side, which is the side far from the inlet.
 That is because the flow which enters the reactor is forced to change the direction from xdirection to dominantly z-direction flow.
 The blue areas shown probably the backflow area.
 For the future these areas could be affected by adding the nozzles into the spray zone and if not, it will be good to think about changes of the geometry of inlet pipe to gain better distribution of air in the spray zone.

-From figures 13 and 14 it could be said that very good accordance of results was reached for all cases.
+From figure 11 it could be said that very good accordance of results was reached.
 Some differences are in the area with lower velocities, it could be caused by measuring device accuracy and by flow fluctuations, because the measured values were time averaged.